mounikapulluru30/scrum-master-case-studies/case-studies/07-developer-qa-conflict/README.md

 This case demonstrates how a Scrum Master can use a quality-focused perspective to improve team collaboration without taking ownership of the QA or Development function.

 ---

-> **Portfolio Note:** This case study is a realistic simulation created to demonstrate Scrum Master problem-solving, facilitation, and continuous-improvement thinking.
-It does not represent specific client, employer, or production experience.